ehoxha91/lm629_asm51/README.md

 I wrote this code for a project on University of Prishtina.
 This code is completed but you can add way much more.

+NOTE: I started adding modbus but I didn't have enough time to finish it because of work and studies, so feel free to do it!

 Feel free to ask all sort of questions you need!

 Ejup Hoxha